Jefferson Tabinas

-Jefferson David Tabinas (タビナス ジェファーソン; born August 7, 1998) is a professional footballer who plays as a left-back or a centre-back for Thai League 1 club Chonburi, on loan from Buriram United.
+Jefferson David Tabinas (タビナス ジェファーソン; born August 7, 1998) is a professional footballer who plays as a left-back or a centre-back for Malaysia Super League club Selangor.
 Born in Japan, he plays for the Philippines national team.

 Club career

 Youth career

 Born in Japan, Tabinas spent his youth with Waseda and Toripletta before studying at Toko Gakuen High School, for which he played and was named captain in his third high school year.

 Kawasaki Frontale

 After the high school tournament, Tabinas was signed by J1 League club Kawasaki Frontale for the 2017 season.
 Kawasaki Frontale won the 2017 and 2018 seasons of the J1 League, but Tabinas had no appearances for the team.

 Loan to Gifu

 In the 2019 season, he was loaned out to Gifu of the J2 League.
 He made his first J.League appearance in a match against Ehime on 7 April, where they lost 2–0.
 He made his Emperor's Cup debut when they entered in the second round on 3 July and were eliminated by Ventforet Kofu.
 Tabinas made seven more league appearances, however, the club finished at the bottom of the table and were relegated.